IBM/aspera-cli/README.md

 The option `folder_reset_cache` forces the node service to refresh folder contents using various methods.

-When scanning the option `value` has the same behaviour as for the `node find` command.
+When scanning the option `value` has the same behavior as for the `node find` command.

 For instance to filter out files beginning with `._` do: